dleeftink/QuickSet/readme.md

 // set.rank = [ 2, 0 ]
 // set.stat = [ 4, 0 ]

+// allow 1 to be picked up by .sum()
+// by setting its value below the 'high' frequency mark set.put(1,2);
+   set.sum(1,3);

+// set.rank = [ 2, 1 ]
+// set.stat = [ 4, 5 ]

 ```

-This technique can be used to build a 'drop' list of integers, or keep unwanted integers out of the top-k ranking without having to validate integers during expansive `.sum()` operations ('tombstoned' values are simply ignored).
+This technique can be used to build a 'drop' list of integers, or keep unwanted integers out of the top-k ranking without having to validate integers during more expansive `.sum()` operations ('tombstoned' values are simply ignored).

 #### `.sum(uint[, value])`